 You are a planeswalker...Magic: The Gathering is a Collectible Card Game, produced in 1993 by Wizards of the Coast (eventually the owners of that other great geek game, Dungeons & Dragons).
-It was the first true Collectible Card Gamenote , the Genre Popularizer, and even today it is one of the most popular card games in the world.At the core of each deck is a duel between god-like wizards, the players themselves, known as "planeswalkers."
+It was the first true Collectible Card Gamenote , the Genre Popularizer, and even today it is one of the most popular card games in the world.Each game is a duel between powerful mages (the players) known as "planeswalkers."
 Planeswalkers deploy a wide array of spells, creatures, artifacts, and enchantments (all represented by cards) as they vie to dominate entire realms ("planes")—or, if you prefer, to reduce the opponent's life total to zero.
 Notable gameplay elements include:

 - The "Color Pie": The game features Color Coded Magic in five different elements: White, Blue, Black, Red, and Green.
 Each represents a different philosophy or ideology with their own strengths and weaknesses, and there are complex interrelations between them.
 (For more on the colors, see our Useful Notes and Analysis pages.)

 - The Mana system: To play their cards, players need the correct amount and color of mana, gained from land cards.
 At a stroke, this brings the Awesome, but Impractical and Limited Move Arsenal tropes into the game (more powerful spells cost lots of mana, and decks with too many colors risk drawing the wrong lands and being unable to play any of their cards).